thomasraydeniscool/transfig/README.md

 ## Current Caveats

-These flaws in the concept I have not yet found a solution to and I will be actively working on solving these.
+These are flaws in the concept I have not yet found a solution to and I will be actively working on solving these.
 Some of them will need to be solved before this library can be used in production.

 - **New data does not propagate backwards in time.** This means that if you update a document's field inside a newer version of the app, that new data will not exist in older versions, the field will contain its original value.